 Sample size is dictated by distribution needs in the sampling pan and moisture content of the sample.
 Depending on the moisture content, optimization of drying conditions and reproducibility may be influenced by the amount of sample being evaluated.
-An example of this can be found in the Appendix for the evaluation of molasses (Case Study #2).

 Distribution of the sample in the holding pan will also affect moisture reading and reproducibility.
 The sample should ideally be distributed in a thin, even layer across the surface of the pan.
 The sample may burn where it is spread too thin, and may retain moisture where it is piled too thick-and both will affect the accuracy and reproducibility of the final moisture reading.